 This recipe for old fashioned Hot Water Cornbread is one that can serve as a side dish at any meal.
 It’s a Southern classic and inexpensive to make guaranteed to keep your budget on track.

-How to Make Easy Hot Water Cornbread Recipe
+How to Make the Best Hot Water Cornbread Recipe

 - Do you use self rising or plain yellow cornmeal to make this cornbread recipe?
 You can use self rising or plain yellow cornmeal for this recipe.
-Please note, self rising is recommended as it already has salt and leavening included and using it will lend a fluffier texture to the fried cornbread.
+Please note, self rising is what I recommend as it already has salt and leavening included.
+Using it will lend a fluffier texture to the cornbread batter.

-- Is there a way to lighten the texture?
-When using plain cornmeal, you can replace 3-4 tablespoons of cornmeal with self rising flour for a lighter texture.
+- When using plain cornmeal, you can replace 3-4 tablespoons of cornmeal with self rising flour for a lighter texture.

 - Do I have to fry these in shortening?
 Vegetable shortening is the classic way hot water cornbread is made.
 You can fry these cornbread cakes not only in vegetable shortening, but you can also use vegetable oil, or go old school and use bacon drippings.
 You could also use a mixture of oil and butter but do note that butter alone tends to burn due to the milk solids it contains.
 You can also fry them in ghee or clarified butter to prevent from burning.

 - Are there eggs in hot water cornbread?
-No, there are typically no eggs.
+No, there are typically no eggs in this kind of cornbread.

 - Can I add anything to the cornbread mix?
 While this recipe is keeping it classic, just like cornbread you can also add mix-ins and various seasonings to the cornmeal.
 Ingredients such as granulated garlic, onion powder, chopped green onions, crumbled bacon, green chiles or even shredded cheese, if desired.